 Note: most of the projects that will be funded by this raise will NOT be collecting any government subsidies.
-As such it is now much harder to deliver any savings to schools and these projects have a higher risk to investors, hence why we have adjusted the model to still aim to offer 5% interest to bond holders, to compensate for the higher risk.

-For every £250,000 raised from Bond investors to fund solar panels on schools, those schools will:
+As such it is now much harder to deliver any savings to schools while offering low risk, 5% returns to investors.
+To keep risks low and returns fair, we have adjusted the model to offer 2% interest plus rate of inflation as determined by the government's retail price index, RPI.
+For every £250,000 raised by our Bondholders, the following benefits will be achieved by new solar schools here in the UK: